aneilbaboo/deepdialog-node-client/docs/flowlanguage.md

   type: 'text',
   text: 'Would you like to proceed?',
   actions: {
-    yes: "great"
+    yes: "great"    // these are highly abbreviated forms of actions
-    no: "oh well"
+    no: "oh well"   // see the section on [Action Objects] (#action-objects) }
-  }
 }
 ```